Panama Fishing Vacations

 Panama Fishing Lodges & Accommodations

 For a long time, tourism in Panama consisted of business hotels in the city and gigantic, big-chain all inclusive resorts in the Bay of Panama an hour away.
 Such was life for a country that’s main focus was the Panama Canal and the shipping, logistics, and banking industries it required.
 Fortunately, over the past two decades international tourism in Panama has become more of a focus and that has brought a diverse and exciting selection of new hotels to choose from.
-Today your choices include exclusive boutique hotels, luxury beach resorts, exotic eco-lodges, and of course some of Central America’s best all inclusive fishing lodges.
+For you Panama fishing vacation you’ll have the choice between exclusive boutique hotels, luxury beach resorts, exotic eco-lodges, and of course some of Central America’s best all inclusive fishing lodges.
 As a luxury vacation outfitter, we only work with the nicest 3, 4, and 5-star properties that meet our expectations for quality, reliability, and service.
 Being local experts, we have personally visited every single property we represent so we’ll use our personal experience to hand pick the perfect fit for your group.

 - Panama Canal Tour